PotapkinVsevolod/Algorithms/README.md

 # Algorithms
-Implementaion of algoritms and data structures on Python
+Implementation of algoritms and data structures on Python